yuimaruofbook/PierrotKnowledge2/README.md

 "Let them laugh.
 The Pierrot sees what the crowd ignores."

-This suite of features is branded as "PierrotKnowledge2" and comprises three main components: OKFwiki (for RAG functionality), plugin management, and compression management.

 To get started, please download the software from the release notes.

 # OKF Wiki